tobybatch/kimai2/README.md

 ```

+## Permissions

+If you are mounting the code base into the container (```-v $PWD/kimai:/opt/kimai```) then you will need to fix the permissions on the var folder.

+    docker exec --user root CONTAINER_NAME chown -R www-data:www-data /opt/kimai/var

+or

+    docker-compose --user root exec CONTAINER_NAME chown -R www-data:www-data /opt/kimai/var

 ## Other options

 - [Legacy images](docs/legacy.md) Versions of the docker <= 1.0.1 are no longer supported and uses outdated config.